Save 10% on PureBulk

-Each capsule contains 1,140mg of organic Oregon grape root and nothing else.
+Each plant-sourced capsule contains 1,140mg of organic Oregon grape root and nothing else.
 You’ll need to take three capsules daily for one serving, and there are 30 servings (90 capsules) per container.

 Free shipping kicks in when you spend $50 or more.
 If you’re just looking for one (or two) bottles of Organic Oregon Grape Capsules, you’ll be charged depending on how much you order and where it’s shipping.
 On average, expect to pay about $6 in shipping (slightly less if you live on the West Coast and slightly more if you live on the East Coast).

-One serving of Thorne’s berberine is two capsules, which contain 1,000mg of berberine made from Indian barberry extract.
+Thorne’s Berberine (formerly known as Berberine-500) is a clinically refined, potent berberine supplement.
+One serving of Thorne’s berberine is two capsules containing a total of 1,000mg of berberine from Indian barberry extract.
 Each bottle holds 60 capsules (30 servings).
-This provides substantial flexibility while ensuring you’ll have enough berberine to get you through the month.
+This provides flexibility while ensuring you’ll have enough berberine to get you through the month.
 That said, if you anticipate needing more than 1,000mg daily, you may want to order more than one bottle at a time or join Thorne’s subscription program.

 You can set up your subscription to send you a new bottle every: